Artland is a social art market that connects galleries and buyers

 So again the focus is on serving a community of art enthusiasts by helping them connect with each other and discover relevant content.

-Plus, of course, if a collector already knows an artist’s work they may well feel more comfortable about buying another of their works remotely via the app — i.e. without having to see it in person, via a physical gallery visit.
+Plus, of course, if a collector already knows an artist’s work they may well feel more comfortable buying another of their works remotely via the app — i.e. without having to see it in person, via a physical gallery visit.
+Familiarity and quality are important sales factors here too given artworks can be expensive.

 Many art buyers may well already be trawling mainstream social networks like Instagram seeking new art to feed their passion.
 Artland’s conviction is that this group can be persuaded to take to a dedicated social network to aid the art discovery process via familiar social media mechanisms (likes, comments, follows and so on).
 As well as because of the free tools it’s giving them to manage their collections.